sul-dlss-deprecated/taco/docs/testing.md

 ```

 ## Go Package Tests

-The package tests are dependent on [Localstack](docs/localstack.md) running as they are testing individual connectivity to
+_Note: The db package test is dependent on [Localstack](docs/localstack.md) running as they are testing individual connectivity to
-external services.
+external services._

 ```shell
 AWS_REGION=localstack go test -v ./[PACKAGE NAME]/